milon/system-design/docs/others/frequently-asked-questions.md

 ### Tools used to build this site

 This site was build with [Docsify](https://docsify.js.org/#/).
 The logo was taken from [thenounproject](https://thenounproject.com/icon/database-design-3783547/).
+The cover page background image was taken from [Unsplash](https://unsplash.com/photos/wusOJ-2uY6w).

 ### Tools used to build the diagrams